brave/qa-resources/wikitemplate-crypto.md

 ## Responsive Screen

 - [ ] Verify vertical scroll bars are shown when browser resolution is smaller than the page viewport
-- [ ] Verify all the screens on Crypto Wallet are responsive when browser resolution is changed
+- [ ] Verify all controls/buttons on Crypto Wallet are responsive when browser resolution is changed